-- Private property rights will be protected through alternative development techniques, the continuance of non-conformities, procedures for vested rights and other appropriate mechanisms.
-Strategy 1.02A(1) Alternate methods for property development that may be considered by the County to assist in preserving development rights while carrying out the objectives of this Plan include transferable development rights, density bonuses, variances, waivers, deviations, planned developments, clustering, conservation easements, buffers, open space preservation and other flexible development techniques.
-Strategy 1.02A(2) Existing legal zonings that do not conform with the Future Land Use Map Category shall be allowed to continue under this Plan.
-Strategy 1.02A(3) The continued existence of lawful structures, uses and lots that no longer conform with newly adopted or revised strategies or codes shall be provided for in the land development regulations with appropriate standards.
-Strategy 1.02A(4) : It is Hernando County's intention that this Comprehensive Plan and implementing land development regulations be applied with sensitivity for private property rights so as to not be unduly restrictive, and that property owners must be free from actions by others which would harm their property or which would constitute an inordinate burden on property rights as outlined in Florida Statutes Chapter 70, entitled the "Bert J. Harris, Jr., Private Property Rights Protection Act."
-Platted Lands Protection Objective 1.02B: Protect established residential plats.
+Objective 1.02A: Private property rights will be protected through alternative development techniques, the continuance of non-conformities, procedures for vested rights and other appropriate mechanisms.

+- Strategy 1.02A(1): Alternate methods for property development that may be considered by the County to assist in preserving development rights while carrying out the objectives of this Plan include transferable development rights, density bonuses, variances, waivers, deviations, planned developments, clustering, conservation easements, buffers, open space preservation and other flexible development techniques. - Strategy 1.02A(2): Existing legal zonings and related entitlements/property rights that do not conform with the Future Land Use Map Category shall be allowed to continue under this Plan and their entitlements shall not be diminished. - Strategy 1.02A(3): The continued existence of lawful structures, uses and lots that no longer conform with newly adopted or revised strategies or codes shall be provided for in the land development regulations with appropriate standards. - Strategy 1.02A(4): It is Hernando County's intention that this Comprehensive Plan and implementing land development regulations be applied with sensitivity for private property rights so as to not be unduly restrictive, and that property owners must be free from actions by the County which would harm their property or which would constitute an inordinate burden on property rights as outlined in Florida Statutes Chapter 70, entitled the "Bert J. Harris, Jr., Private Property Rights Protection Act."

+Platted Lands Protection

+Objective 1.02B: Protect established residential plats.

-Strategy 1.02B(1): Notwithstanding the density limitations in this Plan for any and all Future Land Use Categories, residential lots already existing and for which a plat or deed was recorded in conformance with all regulations prior to January 1, 1990, may develop with one residential unit provided all other applicable standards are met.
+Strategy 1.02B(1): Notwithstanding the density limitations in this Plan for any and all Future Land Use Categories, residential lots already existing and for which a plat or deed was recorded in conformance with all regulations prior to January 1, 1990, may develop with one residential unit per lot, regardless of consolidation of ownership, provided all other applicable standards are met.